Menu

 • To nearby islands: Kythira and others, perfect for day trips or extending your Greek adventure

 By Road from Athens: The drive takes about 2.5 hours through some beautiful Peloponnese scenery.
 Rent a car through Discover Cars if you want maximum flexibility for exploring the wider region.
+Rent a car through Discovercars for the best rates and selection when exploring the wider Peloponnese region.

 Where to Stay in Kalamata